awsdocs/aws-dms-user-guide/doc_source/fa-resources.md

 1. Choose **Update policy**\.

-### Create IAM resources for the DMS Fleet Advisor service\-linked role<a name="fa-resources-iam-slr"></a>
+### Create the DMS Fleet Advisor service\-linked role<a name="fa-resources-iam-slr"></a>

 DMS Fleet Advisor uses a service\-linked role to manage Amazon CloudWatch metrics in your AWS account\.
 DMS Fleet Advisor uses this service\-linked role to publish the collected database performance metrics to CloudWatch on your behalf\.
-Before you create this role, create the following IAM policy\.
+DMS Fleet Advisor can create this role after you create the required IAM policy\.
 For more information, see [Using service\-linked roles for DMS Fleet Advisor](using-service-linked-roles.md)\.

-**To create an IAM policy for DMS Fleet Advisor to create a service\-linked role**
+**To create an IAM policy that is required for the DMS Fleet Advisor service\-linked role**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.